IBM-Bluemix-Docs/mobilefoundation/advanced_direct_update_configuration.md

 This section demonstrates how to handle a direct update failure that might occur, for example, by loss of connectivity.
 In this scenario, the user is prevented from using the app even in offline mode.
 A dialog is displayed offering the user the option to try again.

-1. Create a global variable to store the direct update context so that you can use it subsequently when the direct update process fails.
+1. Create a global variable to store the direct update context, you can use it subsequently when the direct update process fails.
 For example:

    ```JavaScript
    var savedDirectUpdateContext;